alexbirkett/ten20homepage/_posts/legal/privacy-policy.md

 #Your Consent

-By using the ten20live website and/or Phonelocator for ten20 app, you consent to the collection and use of this information by Birkett Enterprise Ltd.
+By using the ten20live website and/or Phonelocator for ten20 app, you consent to the collection and use of this information by ten20 tracking limited.

 #Notification of changes
-We may occasionally email registered users to notify them about changes to Birkett Enterprise's services.
+We may occasionally email registered users to notify them about changes to ten20 tracking's services.

 #Our use of cookies